When you first begin an intuitive eating or attuned eating practice, be assured it’s reasonable to experience different types of hunger.

 Compulsive Eating or Resonate Eating

-The concern comes into play when you begin using food as your only tool for coping with emotion.
-Eating to feel something, or eating not to feel something can cause food to become over coupled with emotion.
+The concern comes into play when you begin using food as your only tool for coping with emotions.
+Eating to feel something, or eating not to feel something can cause food to become over coupled with your emotions.

 Look on your plate for clues if you feel this aspect of hunger and eating is a concern for you.
 What is happening on your plate is likely happening in your life.
-It may benefit you to seek outside support to help you manage your emotions in a more healthfully.
+It may benefit you to seek outside support to help you manage your emotions in more healthful ways.

 As you acclimate your body, mind, and intuition to an attuned eating program, the first step is pausing to identify what it is you are feeling.
 Secondly, ask what does that type of hunger need?